 It’s been slow in coming, but an awareness is growing that small creatures can wield great influence on the development of the human brain, immune system and other parts of the body.
 It should come as no great surprise, Mazmanian says.
 After all, bacteria shape their environments all the time, creating teeming colonies around vents in the ocean floor and helping build coral reefs and rain forests.
 “I don’t see us as being any different from a coral reef,” he says.
 “But humans are narcissists by nature, and most of the rest of the world isn’t ready to admit that little, ignorant bacteria could be in charge.”

-One of the most trying experiences for social animals (including humans) is isolation and loneliness.
-Having fewer mainstream cultural ties led me to look further afield for connection.
-I find my sense of isolation fades as I look deeper and more broadly around me… and as this article shows, inside me as well.
+Feeling ‘we are all in this together’ helps avoid probably the most painful experience social animals can have — isolation and loneliness.
+Having somewhat fewer mainstream cultural ties has led me to look further afield for connection.
+Any sense of isolation fades away as I look deeper and more broadly around me… and as this article shows, inside me as well.

 (1) I quit using soap many decades ago and switched to using a brush to simulate the ‘walking through the jungle’ effect of plants brushing against body.
 I know, it’s a loose simulation, but it seems beneficial from the bacteria sense.
 Also, just imagine how much I’ve saved by not buying soap.
 When in doubt about most anything, I consider how ancestral hominids lived and wild animals still do.
 This has offered me the best guidance overall.
 This helps me avoid being hoodwinked by the ‘latest great answer’ that civilization comes up with.